zr-tex8r/BXjscls/README.md

 ### SYSTEM REQUIREMENTS

-  * TeX engine: pdfTeX, XeTeX, LuaTeX, pTeX, or upTeX.
+  * TeX engine: pdfTeX, XeTeX, LuaTeX, pTeX, upTeX or pTeX-ng.
       - e-TeX extension is not needed.
       - XeTeX must be of version 0.997 or later.
   * TeX format: LaTeX.